aprlc/onoffon_radio/src/routes/manual/+page.md

 		```
 		sudo systemctl enable apache2
 		```
 	- To test if Apache is installed correctly, open `http://localhost/` on the Pi's browser or enter the Pi's IP address on another computer on the local network.
-You should see the Apache 2 default welcome page. [[Varia]]
+You should see the Apache 2 default welcome page.
 		- To find the Pi's IP address:
 			```
 			hostname -I